Content Velocity: does your website needs it?

 As usual, I'll use my travel guides as an example.

-For example, my Porto Travel Guide (Porto.travel) was published two years ago.
+For example, my Porto Travel Guide (Porto.travel) was published two years ago by my SEO Agency in Portugal (makes sense, right?!)

 I bulk-published instead of holding a content velocity for a period of time.
 I only touch it to update prices and addresses if necessary.
 It could have more content, but it doesn't need to.